 Beautiful Stowe House has also opened in its grounds with an online booking system in place.
 The house is closed but is being gradually renovated and you can watch videos of the amazing work by the Stowe Preservation Trust on their social media.
 Next up is the restoration of the Western Suite which includes The State Drawing Room, The State Dining Room and The Small Dining Room.
 The 3 year project will see the floors replaced, the historic ceilings restored and the original colour schemes reintroduced.

-The Chinnor and Princes Risborough Railway, whose steam and diesel train usually makes a 7 mile round trip for visitors to enjoy, is part of the old Great Western branch line from Princes Risborough to Chinnor.
-Experience the trip through their online video and take in those gorgeous Chiltern views.
-They have plenty to share on their social media platforms too.
+The Chinnor and Princes Risborough Railway, whose steam and diesel train makes a 7 mile round trip for visitors to enjoy, is part of the old Great Western branch line from Princes Risborough to Chinnor and is re-opening August Bank Holiday weekend.
+Enjoy the lovely views of the Chilterns from the comfort of your own compartment or socially distanced seating.

 For less ‘active’ animals, Tring Natural History Museum houses an enormous collection of stuffed specimens from all over the world, collected by Walter Rothschild in the 19th century.
 You can discover this fascinating museum online with film, craft tutorials and more.

-Amersham Museum has plenty of interesting online content for you to enjoy as it tells the story of Amersham’s people and the surrounding villages over the generations.
+Amersham Museum is now open where you can enjoy the story of Amersham’s people and the surrounding villages over the generations.
 You can listen to stories from the 1930s, get a sense of life in a Tudor home in 1580 and delve into their Metro Land exhibition featuring images and the voices of local people.
 Their popular programme of guided walks also resumed in August.
 Tudor walks will take place every Saturday until the end of September and town walks every Sunday until the end of October.

 There are more learning resources available from the National Paralympic Heritage Centre, acknowledged by many as the birthplace of the Paralympics.
 A twenty minute virtual tour of the Heritage Centre gives you the history of the Paralympic Movement, the evolution of the wheelchair and ceremonies of the games.
 Delve into the story of Dr Guttmann who used sport as rehabilitation at the spinal injuries unit from 1943 and the competitions which would lead to the Paralympic Games.
 Additional online family fun activities, like how to make a paper crane, are available to download too.